danctila/love-calculator/README.md

 ## Installation

-Close lovecalculator.py into the development environment.
+Clone lovecalculator.py into the development environment.
 You will need python installed globally on your machine.

 To Start Program Run:
 ``